Skills

 openloomi-connectors

-The openloomi-connectors skill exposes OpenLoomi's platform-integration layer to any Agent that supports MCP.
-It is the doorway through which openloomi-memory ingests raw messages and through which openloomi-loop pulls fresh signals.
+The openloomi-connectors skill exposes OpenLoomi's native platform-integration layer to any Agent that supports MCP.
+OpenLoomi ships connectors through two layers — keep them straight:

 For the full per-platform setup walkthroughs (Lark/Feishu permission lists, DingTalk Stream mode, iMessage macOS permissions, etc.), see the Connectors deep-dive.